quackmore/esp_thermostat/README.md

 The thermostat APP require a DHT-22 for temperature measurement (on pin D5) and a relay (on pin D2) for controlling an external heater.

 The thermostat APP has three working modes:

--OFF
+- OFF
--MANUAL: when working in manual mode the thermostat can keep the heater always ON or can cycle it ON and OFF regardless of the temperature readings.
+- MANUAL: when working in manual mode the thermostat can keep the heater always ON or can cycle it ON and OFF regardless of the temperature readings.
--AUTO: when working in auto mode the thermostat will drive the heater trying to reach the temperature setpoint.
+- AUTO: when working in auto mode the thermostat will drive the heater trying to reach the temperature setpoint.
 A PID algorithm is used.

 The thermostat APP can log any change in temperature reading, working mode and heater status to an external host using the following format: